 Breaking news, guys!
 Okay, maybe just for me – but!
-I just found something really cool.
-Whitehaus has a full line of hot water dispensers.
+I just found something really cool: built-in hot water dispensers.
 No, not like those big Sparklets jugs and not like every other faucet that you can turn to hot – these babies are beautiful, compact faucets that spit out perfect 190 degree (F) water with the touch of a button.
-As an avid tea drinker, sometimes cocoa-sipper, periodic recipient of the benefits of instant coffee and theraflu, and periodic oatmeal eater, this is approximately the coolest revelation since sliced bread.
+As an avid tea drinker, sometimes cocoa-sipper, periodic recipient of the benefits of instant coffee and theraflu, and occasional oatmeal eater, this is approximately the coolest revelation since sliced bread.
 Why, you ask?
 Why!!
 (Okay, here’s why).

 No More Waiting For Hot Water

 I don’t know about you (and of course every house is different), but in a lot of places it can take quite a while for your tap water to get hot.
 And even if you get the hottest hot water the second you turn the handle, if you follow any kind of safety regulations, chances are that water caps out at about 120 degrees.
 That can make a nice beverage, sure, but by the time its in the cup and you’ve mixed in your leaves/choco-packet/crystals/magic health dust/oatmeal, it’s probably erring toward lukewarm.
-Something like this Gooseneck hot water dispenser puts out an even 190 degree water which is just shy of boiling – no microwave, tea kettle, stovetop or WAITING needed.
+But a dedicated hot water dispenser will put out an even 190 degree water which is just shy of boiling – no microwave, tea kettle, stovetop, or WAITING needed.
 It’s even hot enough to cook frozen vegetables without ever putting them anywhere near the stovetop.

 No Complicated Water Purification Routine

 For tea and French press or gravity brew coffee drinkers, there’s a whole ritual you have to go through with your water.
 Pour, Brita, chill, heat, brew, which is only five steps but is often both clumsy and time consuming.
-With something like this Traditional hot water dispenser, you can actually hook the faucet directly up to a built-in purifier so the water that comes out of the tap is not only hot on demand, but also already up to the crystal-clear quality standards you want for the best beverages.
+With a hot water dispenser, though, you can actually hook the faucet directly up to a built-in purifier so the water that comes out of the tap is not only hot on demand, but also already up to the crystal-clear quality standards you want for the best beverages.

 Smart For Cold Clean Water, Too

-A subset of that is that something like this Self Closing hot water dispenser can produce cold water as well as hot, which means that linking it to a water filter can provide you all the clean drinking water your family can handle.
+A subset of these are hot water dispensers that can produce ice cold water as well as hot, which means that linking it to a water filter can provide you all the clean drinking water your family can handle.
 This is a very, very good option in my eyes for the simple reason that built in water filtration can be kind of frustrating.
 It’s either installed directly to your main kitchen faucet, in which case most of the filtration power is wasted on dirty dishes, or you wind up with a bulky, awkward contraption on your faucet to try to combat that waste.
 Having a separate drinking water faucet takes care of both problems at once, streamlining the look of your kitchen and extending the life of your filter.

 Spectacular Temperature Control